GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: Motif Causality

+We next describe how the motif causality block is trained to learn motif causal relationships amongst traces, displayed in Figure~\ref{fig:motif-block}.
+The block is structured in this way to accommodate the privacy integration (Section~\ref{sec:motif-block-dp}); here, we present its implementation without any privacy noise.

+\shortsection{Partition data} First, the data is partitioned into $r$ partitions (Step 1, \autoref{fig:motif-block}) such that no models are trained on overlapping data.
+The number of partitions, $r$, is a user-specified hyperparameter.

-\textbf{Build a Motif Network for Each Motif.} As a pre-processing step, we assume each time series trace has been chunked into a sequence of motifs of specified size $\tau$ (see Section~\ref{sec:motifs} for more details). $\tau$ is a model hyperparameter, which we suggest chosen based on the longest effect time of a trace event.
-We use $\tau=48$, corresponding to 4 hours of time, because most large glucose events (from behaviors like eating) are encompassed within that time frame.
-To model motif causality for an entire set of data, a $g_i$ function is implemented for each motif via a separate RNN motif network following the description provided previously, resulting in $m$ total networks (Step 1, Fig.~\ref{fig:motif-block}).
+\shortsection{Build motif network for each motif} Next, within each data partition a set of motif networks is trained.
+As a pre-processing step, we assume each trace has been chunked into a sequence of motifs of size $\tau$ (\autoref{sec:motifs}). $\tau$ is a hyperparameter, which we suggest chosen based on the longest effect time of a trace event.
+We use $\tau=48$, corresponding to 4 hours of time, because large glucose events (from behaviors like eating) are encompassed within that time frame; see Appendix~\ref{apdx:params} for more details.
+We assume a tolerance of $\sigma=2$ mg/dL, chosen to allow for reasonable variations in glucose.
+To model motif causality for an entire set of data, a $g_i$ function is implemented for each motif via a separate RNN motif net following the description provided previously, resulting in $m$ total networks (Step 2a, \autoref{fig:motif-block}).
+If all the motifs were trained together using a single motif network, it would not be possible to quantify the exact causal effects between each individual motif as we would not know which exact motifs contributed to a prediction (only that there is some combination of unknown motifs that contribute to an accurate prediction for a particular motif).
+By training each motif network separately, we are able to quantify the exact effect each motif has on each other, without any confounding effects from other motifs.

-\textbf{Combining Outputs of Individual Motif Networks.} Each motif network outputs a matrix of weights $W^o$ corresponding to the learned causal relationships (Step 2, Fig.~\ref{fig:motif-block}).
-Values in the matrix are between 0 and 1 and give the degree to which every other motif is motif causal of the particular motif $\mu_i$ the RNN was specialized for.
-0 indicates no causal relationship and 1 indicates the strongest relationship (an example is in Fig.~\ref{fig:motif-caus-matx} in the Appendix).
-To return a complete matrix that summarizes causal relationships amongst \textit{all} motifs, we stack the weights (Step 3, Fig.~\ref{fig:motif-block}) and return a complete $m \times m$ motif causality matrix (Step 4, Fig.~\ref{fig:motif-block}).
+\shortsection{Combine outputs of individual motif networks} Each motif network outputs a vector of weights $W^o$ of dimensionality $1\times m$, corresponding to the learned causal relationships (Step 2b, \autoref{fig:motif-block}).
+Values in the vector are between 0 (no causal relationship) and 1 (strongest causal relationship) and give the degree to which every other motif is motif causal of the particular motif $\mu_i$ the RNN was specialized for.
+To return a complete matrix that summarizes causal relationships amongst \textit{all} motifs, we stack the weights (Step 2c).
+The output of each data partition is a complete motif causality matrix, resulting in $r$ total matrices, each of dimensionality $m \times m$.